 - Nitrogen.
-The Comprehensive Waste Water Planning Committee (CWWCP) is working on a plan.
-Reducing harbor nitrogen loading in surface waters remains a key goal.
-Wellfleet is currently on the Association to Preserve Cap Cod "red list", requiring immediate restoration. - > Herring River restoration.
+The Comprehensive Waste Water Planning Committee (CWWCP) is working on a plan. - > Herring River restoration.
 The project is in the midst of the permitting process. - Mayo Creek restoration.
-A plan has been prepared by the Mayo Creek Committee and accepted by the Selectboard; implementation is needed. - Harbor dredging.
+A draft plan needs implementation. - Harbor dredging.
 Not a priority in 2006 but became one due to cost and scheduling issues.
-A good plan is in place which needs to be fully implemented. - Citizen and shellfishing access to the harbor is an on-going issue, now the responsibility of the newly formed Rights of Public Access Committee.
+A good plan is in place which needs to be fully implemented.